Human Rights Commission (New Zealand)

-The Human Rights Commission (Māori: Te Kāhui Tika Tangata) is the national human rights institution (NHRI) for New Zealand.
-It operates as an independent Crown entity, and is independent from direction by the Cabinet.
+The Human Rights Commission (Te Kāhui Tika Tangata) is the national human rights institution (NHRI) for New Zealand, operating independently from direction by the Cabinet.
+Founded in 1977, the commission addresses issues of discrimination, equality, and human rights through education, advocacy, and resolving complaints.
+It provides guidance on anti-discrimination law.

 Legislation and functions

-The commission was formed in 1977, and currently functions under the mandate of the Human Rights Act 1993.
+The Human Rights Commission is a Crown entity.
+It was formed in 1977, and currently functions under the mandate of the Human Rights Act 1993.
 The Office of the Race Relations Conciliator was consolidated with the Human Rights Commission by an amendment to the Human Rights Act in 2001.
 The commission's primary functions are to "advocate and promote respect for, and an understanding and appreciation of, human rights in New Zealand society, and to encourage the maintenance and development of harmonious relations between individuals and among the diverse groups in New Zealand society".

-The commission's functions include providing a dispute resolution service for complaints of unlawful discrimination, and racial or sexual harassment.